 Know your options.
 If you couldn’t pay your tax debt in the past due to events beyond your control―like a job loss, natural disaster or serious illness―you may qualify for tax relief provisions to have penalties or interest cancelled or waived.
 You can also attempt to negotiate your repayment terms by contacting the CRA.
 While this is a great option, it’s important to note that you will still be required to pay off all your tax debts and you only get a limited time to pay it back.

 If your debt is too high for you to pay back within the CRA’s timelines, you still have options.

 The Orderly Payment of Debts (OPD) program is an established debt consolidation repayment program exclusively offered and managed by Money Mentors on behalf of the Government of Alberta.
 If your taxes are up-to-date, all tax returns have been filed and you owe money to the CRA, you may be a candidate for the OPD program.
 With no startup fees and a guaranteed 5% interest rate, this is a great option for you to pay off all your unsecured debts, including income tax debt, over 5 years or less.
 During your appointment with a Money Mentors counsellor, we can also discuss other legislated options if appropriate.
 Bear in mind that the OPD program consolidates all your debts, including income tax debt.

 Money Mentors has helped many Albertans manage their government debt.
 Our approachable, experienced credit counsellors will explore all debt relief options with you and provide unbiased information, so you can confidently tackle your debt the best way possible.
-To book an appointment, please call 1-888-294-0076 or send an email to email@example.com.
+Click here to book an appointment with a counsellor near you!